["learn"]

 Cocoa beans in hands, close up

-Bean bitters like cocoa, coffee and vanilla are trendy additions to the bitters line up, especially to pair with bourbons and chocolate flavored cocktails.
-Nut bitters like pecan, walnut, almond and hazelnut are delicious additions to a whisky and bourbon cocktails.
+Bean bitters like cocoa, coffee, and vanilla are trendy additions to the bitters lineup, especially to pair with bourbons and chocolate-flavored cocktails.
+Nut bitters like pecan, walnut, almond, and hazelnut are delicious additions to whisky and bourbon cocktails.

 What are the benefits of bitters?